Raa0404/otsapp27/README.md

-# OTS Final App
+# OTS App

-Production-ready React app for OTS system.
+This is the final production-ready build for the OTS app.